Best HDR Monitor in 2023

-If you have gone all out on a beast of a graphics card and now find it’s time to upgrade your display to give it something to drive properly then the screens on show here will all make you gasp in amazement at the clarity and depth of color they are capable of.
+If you have gone all out on a beast of a graphics card and now find it’s time to upgrade your display to give it something to drive properly, then the screens on show here will all make you gasp in amazement at the clarity and depth of color they are capable of.
+Let’s get started.

 as well as a couple of more regular widescreen offerings but with different sizes.
 We usually do this to suit all budgets but if you are in the market for a monitor with these specs, then budget better not be one of your major considerations.
 This kind of panel does not come cheaply.

-Two tests here, one with your usual use of the Avatar movie file to see how the screen handles Bluray video, colors, and fast action movie footage.
-We also then ran it each through their paces with Star Wars Battlefront II to provide it with a fast action gaming experiences across several different settings with very different color schemes.
+We took the products through two tests here, one with your usual use of the Avatar movie file to see how the screen handles Bluray video, colors, and fast action movie footage.
+We also then ran it each through their paces with Star Wars Battlefront II to provide it with a fast-action gaming experiences across several different settings with very different color schemes.

 Not to be confused with the range of laptops of the same branding, Acer’s Predator range now includes a monitor within the moniker, and much like the laptop range, it is clearly pointed at the gaming fraternity.